How To Attract Generation Z Employees

 Assist With Debt Payoff & Offer Financial Security

-Many members of Generation Z experienced financial insecurity when their parents suffered job losses as part of the 2008 financial crash or lost property when the housing bubble burst.
+Many members of Gen Z experienced financial insecurity when their parents suffered job losses due to the 2008 financial crash or lost property when the housing bubble burst.
 Combined with growing up in a post-9/11 world where terrorism and other security issues make headlines on a regular basis, Gen Z appears eager to move past these challenges.
-Additionally, the financial stress of the pandemic has caused some Gen Z to fall behind on credit card, rent, or other payments.
+Additionally, the financial stress of the pandemic has caused some Gen Z to fall behind on credit cards, rent, or other payments.

 Be Flexible & Open to Contract Work and Entrepreneurship

-A recent EY survey revealed that 45% of Generation Z individuals were interested in starting their own businesses.
-There also seems to be an increasing percentage of the workforce looking to work for multiple employers as an independent contractor.
-Offering flexibility in the type of role you're hiring for, including options like contract work or flexible work hours, may help your business adapt more to the needs of Generation Z.
+There seems to be an increasing percentage of the workforce looking to work for multiple employers as an independent contractor.
+Offering flexibility in the type of role you're hiring for, including options like contract work or flexible work hours, may help your business adapt more to the needs of Gen Z.

 Build a Strong Employer Brand

-Generation Z is known as a digital-native generation, and employers need to focus on their social and digital recruiting efforts to reach them.
-Employers should consider the following regarding meeting Generation Z work expectations:
+Gen Z is known as a digital-native generation, and employers need to focus on their social and digital recruiting efforts to reach them.
+Employers should consider the following regarding meeting Gen Z work expectations:

 Emphasize Your Business's Commitment to Authenticity and Diversity

-Generation Z members are generally self-educating about brands and may be savvier at a younger age than previous generations, due to their constant exposure to digital culture and advertising.
+Gen Z members are generally self-educating about brands.
+They may be savvier at a younger age than previous generations due to their constant exposure to digital culture and advertising.
 Authenticity, brands with values that are larger than simply the bottom line, and brands that openly embrace diversity will likely all have an advantage.
 Just as companies are finding ways to bring these values to the forefront of their marketing, it's important that your HR team finds a way to center the same messages in their candidate outreach.

 Gen Z Personality Traits & Characteristics in the Workplace

-A diverse generation, Generation Z individuals tend to be accepting and open-minded of others.
+A diverse generation, Gen Z individuals tend to be accepting and open-minded of others.
 They are also concerned about social and environmental issues.
-In fact, according to a survey of Gen Z members by Tallo, 68% of respondents admitted to anxiety over climate change and 59% said they would consider a company's climate-related policies when accepting a job offer.
 They appreciate authentic interaction and want to work for companies that demonstrate a commitment to their shared values.

-• Tech-savvy — Generation Z members are often referred to as "digital natives" because they grew up using smart devices and having near-constant internet access.
-Their education leveraged technology and they have learned to navigate the vast amount of information available online to get the answers they need.
+- Tech-savvy — Gen Z members are often referred to as "digital natives" because they grew up using smart devices and having near-constant internet access.
+Their education leveraged technology, and they have learned to navigate the vast amount of information available online to get the answers they need.

-• Innovative Mindset — Many want to be entrepreneurs and have set a goal of opening their own business.
-In a work setting, they are willing to adapt and change to improve processes.
+- Innovative Mindset — Many want to be entrepreneurs and aim to open their own business.
+They are willing to adapt and change to improve processes in a work setting.

 Finding and Hiring Gen Z Employees